New for 2027! Free camping just steps away from the start line! 3 new courses and distances. Mustang-100 miles, Gunslinger-75 miles, Hoedown-30 miles

 The Gunslinger Course is a demanding 46-mile backcountry gravel route with approximately 4,000 feet of elevation gain, designed for experienced riders ready to tackle the wild terrain of western Colorado.
 This course showcases the raw beauty of the High Lonesome Ranch and surrounding desert mesas through a dynamic blend of sustained climbs, fast descents, technical washboards, and remote high desert plateaus.

-While the Gunslinger bypasses the high-altitude mountain climb featured in the Mustang Course, it maintains its status as a formidable challenge, delivering a full day of effort across rugged, high-desert ranch roads.
-Riders must be prepared for exposed conditions, variable surface quality, and limited on-course support.
+While the Gunslinger bypasses the technical, steep climb featured in the other two distances, it maintains its status as a formidable challenge, delivering a full day of effort across rugged, high-desert ranch roads.
+Riders must be prepared for exposed conditions, challenging climbs and variable surface quality.

 Course Breakdown